jfour1e/Quant-Algo-Trading/README.md

 # Quant-Algo-Trading
-First semester long trading algorithm designed to predict volatility for finding vertical spreads with lowest premiums
+First semester long trading algorithm designed to create buy and sell signals based on Fibonacci Sequences and RSI.